Elliott R. Corbett: Legacy

 Elliott also had two grandsons named after him, Elliott Corbett Trommald and Elliott Corbett Macadam.

+The Reed College Elliott R. Corbett Loan Fund was established in his memory in 1963 as a financial aid program for students to have access to loans when needed.

+The Elliott R. Corbett Chart Room is part of The Oregon Historical Society's Library and Archives and was created as part of a donation in his memory when their present building was being built.

 Recreations

 Elliott, along with his brothers, was a football player at Harvard University and at the Multnomah Athletic Club in his younger years.
 He was also a good horseman and polo player in Oregon.
 He was a keen fly fisherman and keen duck and quail hunter and excellent shot both with a shotgun, rifle and revolver.
 He and his wife took their family on camping trips with packhorse trains in the Oregon mountains.
 They also had a motor vessel, the Widgeon, in their younger years in which they sailed up the Pacific Coast with their friends and elder daughters and into the British Columbia inlets for the salmon fishing.
 Elliott was a regular Steelhead fisherman on the Deschutes River and others.

 Residences

 Elliott R. Corbett Dunthorpe house in 1915 from the SE.